IRVLUTD/Proto-CLIP/toolkit/README.md

     ```
     ./scripts/run_proto_clip_rviz_results_pub.sh
     ```
+Then, run the following command to initialize the rviz window similar to our demo.
+    ```
+    rosrun rviz rviz -d scripts/proto-clip.rviz
+    ```

  - You can find the terminator window below for reference.
 The numbers represent the sequence number mentioned before.